lenadraz/harmony_project/harmony-frontend/src/components/README.md

-## Components

-This directory contains reusable Vue components shared across multiple views in the Harmony frontend.

-- **TopNav.vue** – Implements the top navigation bar of the application, providing access to main sections, language switching, and basic navigation controls.
+ **TopNav.vue** – Implements the top navigation bar of the application, providing access to main sections, language switching, and basic navigation controls.